seanpm2001/apple/doc/apple-by-example.md

 λa.λb. (-)`((*)`(1⊖a) (_1⊖b)) ((*)`(_1⊖a) (1⊖b))
 ```

-This uses zips and rotations (no indices are mentioned); it is a new view of the problem.
+This uses zips and rotations (no indices are mentioned); it is a new perspective on the problem.

 ## Linear Regression